GlebOlsen/GlebOlsen/README.md

 <img align="right" alt="GIF" src="https://youreno.fun/ghost-in-the-shell-typing.gif" width="400"/>

-- ⏳ Right now: I'm studying in my free time and working full time at Bonnier Publications.
+- ⏳ Right now: I'm studying at Kea and working part time at Bonnier Publications.
-- 📖 2023 goal: Make my own blogging website.
+- 📖 2024 goal: Make my own blogging website.
 - 🚀 My goal is: To be one of the best programmers and help achive big goals in the software industry!
-- 💿 OS of choice: Arch - i3-wm / Gnome / Hyprland
+- 💿 OS of choice: Debian - i3-wm
 - 📝 Favorite editor: Micro, VSCode & neovim.

 <br>